vitormeriat/game-happy-shit/README.md

 # Happy Shit

-Simple game in HTML5 and JS.
-The goal is to get taller with your little shit ...
+Simple game built in HTML5 and JS.
+The goal is to get as high as possible with your little shit!!! escape the discharge...

 ...
 BTW, shit happens.